userjack6880/Open-Report-Parser/README.md

 # $imaptlserr   = 'tls.notProcessed';
 ```

 These settings are ignored when using the -m flag.
+When using SSL, TLS needs to be disabled and the port used should be changed to 993.
+TLS Verify is ignored.

+Setting `$imapauth` to 'oauth2' enables OAuth2 authentication, and requires an initial dance to verify the application with your provider.
+Once this is done, it should be able to renew the token automatically on subsequent runs.
+Currently, only OAuth2 with M365 has been tested.

 **XML Storage Options**